 While financial stability is important to sustain a business long term, for us the most important goal was attracting the right kind of people to use Semplice.
 It wasn’t so much that we wanted every designer to use it, but the designers we admire.
 Looking at our Best Of Showcase today, where we feature only two portfolios each week, I’m incredibly proud to say we’ve been on the right track.
 When in doubt about the mission of Semplice, visiting our own Showcase reminds me we’re going in the right direction.

-As with every company, scaling and growing is always part of the conversation, although it can be a distracting.
-Even with some setbacks, we’ve mostly stayed clear of these distractions and remained focused on building something that makes us proud.
+Scaling and growing is always part of the conversation for a company.
+But it can easily distract you from your vision.
+While we've had setbacks, we’ve mostly stayed clear of these distractions and remained focused on building something that makes us proud.

 Thank you to EVERYONE who has supported us so far.
 As an independent business, it means everything to us.
 We’re excited to share all the new things we’ve been working on and we hope to work with you for many years to come.